ippqw5/ippqw5.github.io/content/en/_index.md

         label: Meet Us
         url: people
       text: |
-        TIC is a laboratory dedicated to trustworthy artificial intelligence research, affiliated with the School of Software Engineering at East China Normal University.
+        **TIC** is a laboratory dedicated to trustworthy artificial intelligence research, affiliated with the School of Software Engineering at East China Normal University.
 Our goal is to develop safe, reliable, and transparent AI systems.

         Our research directions include:
-        - Neural Network Robustness Verification
+        - Robustness verification and training of deep neural networks
-        - Reinforcement Learning Systems Verification
+        - Reliability training and verification of reinforcement learning system
         - LLM Testing

   - block: collection
     content:
-      title: Publications
+      title: Latest Publications
       subtitle: ''
       text: ''
       # Choose how many pages you would like to display (0 = all pages)